-When you learn this technique, you’ll get better at planning your shots, editing, and looking at simple objects from a more imaginative perspective.
+When you learn this technique, you’ll get better at planning your shots, editing, and looking at everyday objects from a more imaginative perspective.

 What You Will Need to Follow This Tutorial

 - An editing program like Photoshop.
-Make sure that your program lets you use brushes, layer masks, and blending modes.
+Make sure that your app lets you use brushes, layer masks, and blending modes;

 The Photo-Taking Process

 1. Find a Safe Location